Hiking with kids is possible. Read these tips.

 Now you can make challenges bigger.
 In the summertime, climbing Mount Snowdon via the Pyg and Miners track is a challenge you can set.

 This is a hard climb, and you need to have some common sense (steep falls, changeable weather), but it is quite achievable, and you'll see many other families making the trek up and down.

 When they get older, they get more independent.
 Make sure they carry their gear, such as additional clothing, food, and an emergency kit, and teach them how to use it.

 It is also a good time to teach them map reading skills and navigation techniques.

 Even if they have learnt to 'read' a map in school, you'll find that school would not have helped them relay what they see with their eyes to the map.
 A great way to learn what contour lines mean is when climbing that steep slope on the route they decided to pick!

 Whatever the age, enjoy it

-It’s a cliche but very true – before you know it that little baby you carried over the hills is off and hiking in the Scouts or Guides without you.
-It may be slow when they are very young, but enjoy rediscovering the outside with them.
+It's a cliche but very true - before you know it, that baby you carried over the hills is off and hiking in the Scouts or Guides without you.
+It may be slow when they are very young but enjoy rediscovering the outside with them.

-If you keep it up, you’ll soon be off doing ‘real’ hikes again, but this time that little baby has grown and is now a walking partner, who helps their old folk out if needs be. 😉
+If you keep it up, you'll soon be off doing 'real' hikes again, but this time that baby has grown and is now a walking partner who helps their old folk out if needs be. 😉